scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Assumed background

-We will probably assume some background in programming, math, and statistics.
+We will probably assume some basic background in programming, math, and statistics.
 This will be made more precise soon.

 ## Principles